How Much Does a Dormer Addition Cost in 2025?

 Permits

 You’ll likely need planning permission or a permit for a dormer.
-Generally, a building permit for an addition like a dormer costs between $390 and $1,930, or about $1,160 on average.
-The true price depends on local laws in your area.
-Check with your local planning authority, who can help answer permit questions directly.
+A building permit for an addition like a dormer costs between $400 and $2,000.
+The actual price depends on local laws in your area.
+Check with your local planning authority, which can help answer permit questions directly.

 Cladding